newdatasystems/vscode-foxpro/README.md

 - *fore*: FOR/ENDFOR loop
 - *foralines*: use ALINES to split a string and interate each line with FOR/ENDFOR

-### More

-The "master" branch contains snippets that reference internal development tools that you most likely aren't interested in.
-If that's the case, please feel free to clone the "vanilla" branch which should be free of any company-specific references.

 ### Credits

 Extension inspiration (and syntax highlighting file) from Matt Slay: https://github.com/mattslay/Visual-FoxPro-language-template-for-Visual-Studio-Code